www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t35-deploy-static-website.md

     * Check via browser, if there are client side errors.
     * Check via browser, if really no cookies are set.
 # Tasks
-* [ ] Build website via jar resources and not source code.
 * [ ] GitHub's SVGs in the README attempt to set cookies.
 This should not even be attempted.
 * [ ] Do not allow static website deployment with invalid links.
 * [ ] Invalid links are incorrectly counted.
 See https://splitcells.net/net/splitcells/website/server/project/validator/RenderingValidatorForHtmlLinks/build/splitcells-XPS-15-9570.csv.html